 Difference between an audit and a review

-A review is defined as an evaluation of financial records.
-It is performed with limited analytical procedures, so it is simpler than an audit.
-As a result, it only provides a moderate level of assurance, while an audit will provide a higher level assurance, which is called a reasonable assurance.
+A review evaluates financial records but uses limited analytical procedures.
+Therefore, it is simpler than an audit.
+A review only provides a moderate level of assurance.
+In contrast, an audit provides a higher level of assurance called reasonable assurance.

-In an audit report, the opinion of the auditor will be expressed as a positive assurance assertion.
-In a review, the opinion of the auditor will be expressed as a negative assurance assertion.
-For example, an audit opinion will say “the financial statements are free from material misstatements” while in a report for review, the opinion will be expressed as “nothing has been brought to our attention”.
+Auditors express their opinion in an audit report as a positive assurance assertion.
+For a review, the auditor expresses the opinion as a negative assurance assertion.
+For example, an audit opinion states: “the financial statements are free from material misstatements.”
+A review report states: “nothing has come to our attention.”

 What’s more, a review does not test a company’s internal control system while an audit will perform specific procedures to test a company’s internal control system.